Data protection rights

 Changes in 2018

-A new European Union-wide framework known as the General Data Protection Regulation (GDPR) will change the rules on data protection.
+A new European Union-wide framework known as the General Data Protection Regulation (GDPR) changes the rules on data protection.
 It provides for a more uniform interpretation and application of data protection standards across the EU.

-The GDPR comes into force across the EU on 25 May 2018.
+The GDPR came into force across the EU on 25 May 2018.
 However, member states have flexibility in certain areas and can make their own laws in these areas.
-(For example, the GDPR specifies 16 years as the digital age of consent but allows member states to provide for a lower age – which must be at least 13.)
+(For example, the GDPR specifies 16 years as the digital age of consent but allows member states to provide for a lower age – which cannot be lower than 13.)

 An accompanying Directive establishes data protection standards in the area of criminal offences and penalties.
 This is known as the law enforcement Directive.

 The GDPR and the law enforcement Directive provide for significant reforms to current data protection rules.
 They provide for higher standards of data protection for individuals and impose increased obligations on organisations that process personal data.
 They also increase the range of possible sanctions for infringements of these rules.

 The Data Protection Act 2018, which was signed into law on 24 May 2018, changes the previous data protection framework, established under the Data Protection Acts 1988 and 2003 (pdf).
 Its provisions include:

 - Establishing a new Data Protection Commission as the State’s data protection authority

 - Transposing the law enforcement Directive into national law

 - Giving further effect to the GDPR in areas where member states have flexibility (for example, the digital age of consent)